Ashik-M/quickstart-rancher-talk/GETSTARTED.md

    minikube status
    ```

+>   If you have multiple clusters using kubectl, ensure that you have set your kubectl context to minikube
+   "kubectl config use-context minikube"

 ### Deploy a Hello World Container

 1. Create a deployment using the `nginx` image as a simple web server:
    ```bash
    kubectl create deployment hello-minikube --image=nginx